Hughesy, We Have a Problem

-Hughesy, We Have a Problem was an Australian comedy panel television series which premiered on Network 10 on 30 January 2018.
+Hughesy, We Have a Problem is an Australian comedy panel television series which premiered on Network 10 on 30 January 2018.
 The program was hosted by Dave Hughes, who along with a panel of comedians, attempted to solve problems of viewers, guests, panellists or the host.
-Hughesy, We Have a Problem was filmed at Network 10 Studios in Pyrmont, a suburb in Sydney's inner city.
+The show was filmed at Network 10 Studios in Pyrmont, a suburb in Sydney's inner city.